golang-migrate/migrate/FAQ.md

   and then "force" the expected version.

 #### What happens if two programs try and update the database at the same time?
-  Database-specific locking features are used by each migration driver to prevent multiple processes from attempting to migrate the same database at the same time.
+Database-specific locking features are used by *some* database drivers to prevent multiple instances of migrate from running migrations at the same time the same database at the same time.
 For example, the MySQL driver uses the `GET_LOCK` function, while the Postgres driver uses the `pg_advisory_lock` function.